MatheusZickuhr/python-neat/README.md

 # python-ne
-A neuroevolution library for python
+Classic Neuroevolution implementation for python

 # how to install